einari/Bifrost-Site/Tutorials/Contributing.md

 It will be possible to add additional details to the already generated XML comments.
 This system is not in place yet, but will come at a later stage.

 ## Specifications

+We want to make sure our code is tested, or as we like to say; specified.
+We use a branch of [Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development) referred to as [Specification by Example](http://specificationbyexample.com).
+These are run continuously to make sure we keep the code as we specified it to be and we don't get regressions.

 ### C-Sharp